keithvillanueva/keithvillanueva.github.io/essays/ai.md

 ## I. Introduction

 The use of artificial intelligence has become a norm among students in modern education, transforming how some students learn, engage with new concepts, and solve problems.
 In the context of software engineering, many AI tools offer immediate feedback in the code editor, quickly generate code examples to prompts, clarify complex concepts, and serve as 24/7 available tutors.
 In ICS 314, the integration of AI has provided both opportunities and challenges.
 During this semester course, I used the AI tools ChatGPT and GitHub Copilot the most.
 These tools played different roles in my software engineering journey, from writing code to debugging and documentation.
 I used ChatGPT for simplification of concepts that were difficult for me, code and idea generation, and troubleshooting.
-I used Github Copilot for code completion and suggestion.
+I used Github Copilot for code completion and suggestions.

 ---

 ## II.
 Personal Experience with AI

 ### 1. Experience WODs (e.g., E18)
-*Example: For the most of the React and Nextjs Experience WODs I would ask ChatGPT "What is x component doing in this code?"*
+*Example: For most of the React and Nextjs Experience WODs I would ask ChatGPT "What is x component doing in this code?"*
-*Reflection:* At the time, the nesting of elements was very confusing to me and it was hard for me to wrap my around some of the concepts of these new objects and how it was translating to HTML.
+*Reflection:* At the time, the nesting of elements was very confusing to me and it was hard for me to wrap my head around some of the concepts of these new objects and how it was translating to HTML.
 I still don't think I have a great understanding of it, but can get by when reading and trying to understand what a piece of code is doing.

 ### 2. In-class Practice WODs
 *Example: For in-class Practice WODs my experience was similar to the above with the experience WODs.*